What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?

 refers to “two-factor authentication” and is an authentication method that requires the user to provide two pieces of information to access an account or perform a transaction, this is done to increase security by requiring a second layer of verification in addition to the password.

 When you want to log in to one of your 2FA-protected accounts, most of the time you will be asked to enter your password first.
-Remember: a password is quite easy to crack for any experienced computer hacker, especially when more than 80% of us reuse the same password for several accounts and for long periods of time.
+Remember: a password is quite easy for any experienced computer hacker to crack, especially when more than 80% of us reuse the same password for multiple accounts and for long periods of time.

-2FA is the next security step, during which you will be prompted to enter the second part of the authentication.
-The cybercriminal will find it particularly difficult to break through.
+2FA is the next security step, during which you will be asked to enter the second part of the authentication.
+It will be particularly difficult for the cybercriminal to get through it.
 But what information can be considered worthy of authentication?
-Most security experts agree that the criteria for information authentication should be:
+Most security experts agree that the criteria for authenticating information should be:

 -